 Incoming Student Resources

-We are excited to welcome our incoming 2024 cohort of master’s and PhD students to campus in September.
-We’ve collated here for you necessary information, timelines, and resources for incoming students.
+We are excited to welcome our incoming 2026 cohort of MA and PhD students!
+We’ve collated here for you all of the necessary information, timelines, and resources for incoming students.

 Matriculation Checklist

-There are many steps to complete between accepting your offer and joining us on campus in September.
+There are many steps to complete between accepting your offer and joining us on campus.
 Below are the most important ones, but please routinely check your email as more to-do items may be added depending on your program or specific situation.

 Claim Your CNetID